thradams/cake/ownership.md

 ```
 <button onclick="Try(this)">try</button>

-Note: A contract syntax is being considered to remove the assert from the caller side and move it to a function contract declaration.

 ### assert is a built-in function

-Consider the following sample where we have a linked list.
-Each node has owner pointer to next.
+Consider the following example of a linked list, where each node has a pointer to the next node.
-The next pointer of the tail of the list is always pointing to null, unless we have a bug.
-But the compiler does not know `list->tail->next` is null.
-Using assert we give this inform to the compiler and we also have a runtime check for possible logic bugs.
+The next pointer of the tail of the list should always point to null,
+unless there is a bug.
+However, the compiler does not inherently know
+that `list->tail->next` is null.
+By using `assert`, we can inform the compiler of this expectation,
+while also providing a runtime check for potential logic errors.

 **Listing 22 shows the usage of assert.**